Eric P. Skaar: Research

 Skaar is a Fellow of the American Academy of Microbiology (ASM) and the American Association for the Advancement of Science (AAAS).
-He has also been the recipient of the Pfizer Aspire Award, the Searle Scholars Award, the ICAAC/IDSA Young Investigator Award, the Chancellor’s award for Research, the Stanley Cohen Award for Research, and was named a Burroughs Wellcome Investigator in the Pathogenesis of Infectious Diseases.
+He has also been the recipient of the Pfizer Aspire Award, the Searle Scholars Award, the ICAAC/IDSA Young Investigator Award, the Chancellor’s award for Research, the Stanley Cohen Award for Research, was named a Burroughs Wellcome Investigator in the Pathogenesis of Infectious Diseases, and is the recipient of the 2025 National Academy of Sciences (NAS) award in Molecular Biology for young scientists and is a member of the National Academy of Sciences.